EdmundsAPI/edmundsapi.github.com/certified-dev/get_start.md

 				<h2>Business Owner negotiates with </br> Certified Developer</h2>

-				<p>You and the developer have to come to an agreement that suits you both to carry out the project.
-Edmunds.com will not be part of this negotiation process. </p>
+				<p>You and the developer have to come to an agreement that suits you both to carry out the project. <em>Edmunds.com will not be part of this negotiation process.</em> </p>
 				<p>This portal acts as a directory that helps business find developers that know the Edmunds API well.
 Edmunds.com's involvement doesn't go beyond that.</p>

 			</div>